dmgerman/recipe40secondsChocolateCake/README.md

 Instructions
 ------------

+- Make sure that eggs are at room temperature.
 - Whisk eggs, sugar and salt (for best results, use electric blender/whisker).
 You want them fluffy and incorporated
 - Melt chocolate (I use the microwave, just do it slowly so you don't burn it)
 - Mix into the mixture the flour